-Water Surface Elevation.
-The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum (NAVD) of 1988, (or other datum, where specified) of floods of various magnitudes and frequencies in flood plains of coastal or riverine areas.
+1201.34 Water Surface Elevation.
+The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929, (or other datum, where specified) of floods of various magnitudes and frequencies in flood plains of coastal or riverine areas.

+1202.00 Provisions
-All proposed development in any special flood hazard areas shall require a permit.

-The Building Official shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
-If a proposed building site is in a flood-prone area, all new construction and substantial improvements shall;

-1. e designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic load, including the effects of buoyancy,

-- 2. be constructed with materials resistant to flooddamage, - 3. be constructed by methods and practices that minimize flood damages, - 4. be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities that are designed and/or located as to prevent water from entering or accumulating within the components during conditions of flooding.

-Where new and replacement water and sewer systems (including on-site systems) are proposed in flood-prone areas the applicant shall provide the Building Inspector Official with assurance that new and replacement sanitary sewage systems will be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding.

-The Building Official shall maintain for public inspection, and furnish upon request, any certification of flood-proofing and the as built elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and include whether or not such structures contain a basement.
+- 1202.01 All proposed development in any special flood hazard areas shall require a permit. - 1202.02 The Building Inspector shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
+If a proposed building site is in a flood-prone area, all new construction and substantial improvements shall: - a. be designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic load, including the effects of buoyancy, - b. be constructed with materials resistant to flood damage, - c. be constructed by methods and practices that minimize flood damages, - d. be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities that are designed and/or located components during conditions of flooding. - 1202.03 Where new and replacement water and sewer systems (including on-site systems) are proposed in flood-prone areas the applicant shall provide the Building Inspector with assurance that new and replacement sanitary sewage systems will be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding. - 1202.04 The Building Inspector shall maintain for public inspection, and furnish upon request, any certification of flood-proofing and the as built elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and include whether or not such structures contain a basement.
 If the structure has been floodproofed, the as built elevation (in relation to mean sea level) to which the structure was floodproofed.
-This information must be furnished by the applicant.

-The Building Official shall review proposed developments to assure that all necessary permits have been received from those governmental agencies from which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+This information must be furnished by the applicant. - 1202.05 The Building Inspector shall review proposed developments to assure that all necessary permits have been received from those governmental agencies from which approval is required by Federal or State law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
 1334.
-It shall be the responsibility of the applicant to certify these assurances to the Building Official.

-In riverine situations, prior to the alteration or relocation of a watercourse, the applicant for such authorization shall notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Building Official, in addition to the copies required by the RSA 482-A:3.
-Further, the applicant shall be required to submit copies of said notification to those adjacent communities as determined by the Building Official, including notice of all scheduled hearings before the Wetlands Bureau.
+It shall be the responsibility of the applicant to certify these assurances to the Building Inspector. - 1202.06 In riverine situations, prior to the alteration or relocation of a watercourse, the applicant for such authorization shall notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Building Inspector, in addition to the copies required by the RSA 482-A:3.
+Further, the applicant shall be required to submit copies of said notification to those adjacent communities as determined by the Building Inspector, including notice of all scheduled hearings before the Wetlands Bureau.

-With the altered or relocated portion of any watercourse, the applicant shall submit to the Building Official, certification provided by a registered professional engineer assuring that the flood carrying capacity of the watercourse has been maintained.
+With the altered or relocated portion of any watercourse, the applicant shall submit to the Building Inspector, certification provided by a registered professional engineer assuring that the flood carrying capacity of the watercourse has been maintained.